-We arrived on Mykonos, and it felt so serene and beautiful with the white buildings all around and the water was so clear you didn’t even have to bother with snorkeling because you could see the fishes from the pier.
-Its gorgeous yet sad when I see this, because I realize what humans do to their environment.
+We arrived on Mykonos, after a successful excursion in Santorini, and it felt so serene and beautiful with the white buildings all around and the water was so clear you didn’t even have to bother with snorkeling because you could see the fishes from the pier.
+It’s gorgeous yet sad when I see this, because I realize what humans do to their environment.

 We were in such a funny mood that day, just carefree and glad to be off the rocking ship.
 We all had sea legs and were bumping into each other the whole way down the dock, my Dad has equilibrium problems anyway, so we had to stay on either side of him to make sure he didn’t end up unintentionally swimming with the fishes.

 We arrived into town, and most of the shops were still just opening their doors, the fisherman ships were going out to get the catches of the day, to feed the hoard of tourists that were clamoring off the boat.
 My family and I just stayed over to the side, and watched these ships coming in and out of the dock.

 I wandered back outside to watch the boats coming into the harbor, while the family decided on what they would like to do for the day.
 We decided to just get lost in the city, and I wanted to visit one of the beaches.